 IAS 29 may result in the creation of additional temporary differences under IAS 12 'Income Taxes'.
 This is because the restatement of items under IAS 29 will often lead to adjustments to the carrying amounts of items without corresponding changes to their tax bases.
-IAS 12 requires these adjustments to be recognized in profit or loss.
+Be mindful that IAS 12 requires these adjustments to be recognised in profit or loss.